12nad1/food_energy_grid/README.md

 If users want to reproduce the work from the paper, they can download the input data, contained in data.zip.
 If users simply want the output data from the paper, it is in the directory output.zip.
 It is recomended that these files be unzipped within their own directories data and output, respectively, for easy file management and references from the config.json file.

 The original citations for the data in data.zip can be found in the paper.
 Please cite the original source if using this data directly.
+Note that the file fao_country_to_region.json is already in the data directory in this git repository, however it is not available in the published zenodo directory.

 ## Usage